-We will then move from the London of our past, to London today, making links and finding out what has changed and why.
-Using ‘Katie’s Picture Show’, we will be going up to London, planning different routes using a range of maps as part of our geographic learning, looking at buildings that have been built since the Great Fire of London and looking at different portraits and paintings of the London skyline before experimenting with our own techniques to create portraits and landscapes of our own.
-As part of our map work, we will be using our computing skills to program and vehicle to follow a planned route on our own maps.
+We will then move from the London of our past, to London today, interconnecting knowledge and finding out what has changed and why.
+Using ‘Katie’s Picture Show,' we will be going up to London, planning different routes using a range of maps as part of our geography learning, looking at buildings that have been built since the Great Fire of London and looking at different portraits and paintings of the London skyline before experimenting with our own techniques to create portraits and landscapes of our own.
+As part of our map work, we will be using our computing skills to program a vehicle to follow a planned route on our own maps.
 In D.T, we will be designing and creating prototypes of our own instillation for the fourth plinth in Trafalgar Square after researching and exploring previous and the existing artwork on display there.
 In our writing, we will learn about Haiku poems and writing our own and using our class read to write our own story in a familiar setting and using our own experiences of a trip to London today to write a report.
 London is a melting pot of different cultures and religions and as part of our learning about this, we will build on our Year 1 experiences of the Sikh religion by learning about the importance of their religious garments and objects they carry with them as well as finding out about their place of worship.
 London is an incredible place for music of new and old and our music lessons will give us opportunities to explore how the music scene has changed and developed in London over time- we may even get to see some buskers when we visit the city!
 We will be learning different songs about London.
 Do you know any we can learn?
 In P.E. we will be focusing on our coordination, ability to copy the movements of others and how to play team games tactically!

 Walkabout in Australia